nicknijenhuis/XamarinAlliance/Challenge 1/Readme.md

 With Xamarin you can build cross-platform mobile apps and you can do so on **Windows or Mac**, with Visual Studio or Visual Studio for Mac respectively.
 For doing the coding challenges, we leave it up to you to decice which platform you want to develop on.

-## <a name="templateapp"></a>Xamarin Alliance app
+## <a name="templateapp"></a>Xamarin Alliance Template App

 The goal of the Xamarin Alliance template app is to allow the user to display the list of Star Wars characters.
 In the first version of the app we'll only have a single list page which lists the different characters and some details, with no further interaction on these items.
 The character data is stored in a JSON document and packaged inside the app.
 In the next coding challenges, we'll improve and expand the functionality of the app.

-The solution for the Xamarin Alliance template app contains projects for Windows UWP and Android.
+The Xamarin Alliance template app has been built using [Xamarin Forms](https://www.xamarin.com/forms) and contains projects for Windows UWP and Android.
 You can remove any of these projects, depending on your development environment or preference (e.g. you cannot develop UWP on Mac).
+Also, if you prefer to build native app UIs instead of Xamarin Forms, you can do so too.

 All data in the template app is courtesy of [StarWars.com](http://www.starwars.com/databank).